There are 5 stages of burnout.

 Ama is a term in Ayurvedic Medicine that describes the waste, toxins and impurities caused by faulty digestion and an erratic, fast-paced, intense or sedentary lifestyle.

-Migraines, cardio-vascular issues like hypertension, joint pain, arthritis show up.
+Migraines, joint pain, arthritis and cardio-vascular issues like hypertension, joint pain show up.

 Women start gaining weight, especially around the middle.